usnistgov/SpectrumBrowser/devel/deploy/README.md

 <h2>Deployment on remote host</h2>

 This directory contains fabric scripts to automate deployment on remote hosts.
 You are expected to have a sudo account on the host where you want to deploy.
+The target OS is Centos 6.6.
+With some modifications, it can be made to run on other linux flavors (contributions solicited):

 <ul>